Increasing Access to Maternal and Child Wasting Management Products: Market Analysis and Strategic Options

 The Opportunity

 Maximizing the impact of potentially life-saving nutrition products will require a better understanding of market barriers and enablers of scale.
 This will need key market actors to implement new strategies to shape the markets for these products, both within countries and globally.
-Building on learnings from R4D’s recent Strengthening Systems for the Treatment of Acute Malnutrition Project, the Maternal and Child Wasting Project will explore barriers and opportunities to introduce or scale up four key commodities that address different levels of undernutrition for mothers and children under five: small-quantity lipid-based nutrient supplements (SQ-LNS) to prevent wasting and stunting; lipid-based nutrient supplements for pregnant & lactating women (LNS-PLW) and/or balanced energy protein (BEP) supplements to address maternal malnutrition and improve birth outcomes; ready-to-use therapeutic foods (RUTFs) to treat severe acute malnutrition (SAM); and promising alternative formulations of RUTF.
+Building on learnings from R4D’s recent Strengthening Systems for the Treatment of Acute Malnutrition Project, the Maternal and Child Wasting Project explored barriers and opportunities to introduce or scale up four key commodities that address different levels of undernutrition for mothers and children under five: small-quantity lipid-based nutrient supplements (SQ-LNS) to prevent wasting and stunting; lipid-based nutrient supplements for pregnant & lactating women (LNS-PLW) and/or balanced energy protein (BEP) supplements to address maternal malnutrition and improve birth outcomes; ready-to-use therapeutic foods (RUTFs) to treat severe acute malnutrition (SAM); and promising alternative formulations of RUTF.

 Our Work